chry04/PLUSplacer/README.md

 Usage:
 Please run from a directory containing the respective phylogenetic placement method.
-This would be pplacer (available at https://github.com/matsen/pplacer) for pplacer-XR or EPA-ng (available at https://github.com/Pbdas/epa-ng) for EPA-ng-XR.
+This would be pplacer (available at https://github.com/matsen/pplacer) for pplacer-SCAMPP or EPA-ng (available at https://github.com/Pbdas/epa-ng) for EPA-ng-SCAMPP.

-python3 pplacer-XR.py -i INFO -t TREE -d OUTDIR -a ALIGNMENT
+python3 pplacer-SCAMPP.py -i INFO -t TREE -d OUTDIR -a ALIGNMENT

-python3 EPA-ng-XR.py -i INFO -t TREE -d OUTDIR -a ALIGNMENT
+python3 EPA-ng-SCAMPP.py -i INFO -t TREE -d OUTDIR -a ALIGNMENT